• Skip to primary navigation

 • In a small bowl combine all the spices.

 • Place the fish fillets onto a large baking sheet lined with parchment paper.
 Drizzle the fish with vegetable oil.
-Rub with spices on both sides and transfer to a preheated oven to 400 Fahrenheit.
+Rub with spices on both sides and transfer to a preheated 400°F oven.

 • Bake for 8-10 minutes (for medium thin fillets) and add about 3-5 minutes on the broil setting to get the exterior slightly crisp and charred.
-Transfer to a plate lined with paper towels.
-Optional.
-Once baked, shred the fish with two forks or tear it into smaller bite-size pieces, set aside.
+Transfer to a plate lined with paper towels (optional).
+Once baked, shred the fish with two forks or tear it into smaller bite-size pieces and set aside.

 • Make the Spicy Fish Taco sauce by combining all the ingredients, let the flavors blend nicely for 10-15 minutes covered in the fridge.